Cartucho/mAP/README.md

     pottedplant 272 190 316 259
     ```

-#### Create the detection-result files
+#### Create the detection-results files

-- Create a separate detection-result text file for each image.
+- Create a separate detection-results text file for each image.
-- Use **matching names** for the files (e.g. image: "image_1.jpg", detection-result: "image_1.txt").
+- Use **matching names** for the files (e.g. image: "image_1.jpg", detection-results: "image_1.txt").
 - In these files, each line should be in the following format:
     ```
     <class_name> <confidence> <left> <top> <right> <bottom>